byrd-laif/soilMakers/readme.md

 ***Power as responsibility rather than domination.*** A radical sift from the 'dominator' Bio-Logical Warfare; built on guilt, fear and force.
 To an 'Eco-logical Partnership', *Bio-Logical Freedom; feeling free to swim in the rivers of Mother Earth without fear of reprisal.*

-**Partnership systems support mutually respectful and caring relations.** Reconciliation; forgiveness, free to turn and question: Where does Wo-Man go from here?
+*Partnership systems support mutually respectful and caring relations.*

+***Reconciliation; forgiveness, free to turn and question: Where does someone go from here?***

 #### *Environ-Mental Health*